 Meeting people outside of work

-One alternative to break anti-fraternization policies is to actively seek opportunities to meet people outside of the aviation industry.
 This could involve joining social clubs, attending community events, or participating in hobbies and interests that are unrelated to their career.

 By widening their social circle, flight attendants and pilots can increase their chances of meeting someone who shares their interests and values.